ashishp91/blog/content/posts/rails/active-record/active-record-polymorphic-associations.md

 end
 ```

-The `imageable_type` column is used to find out which model does the record belong to.
-In our case if the picture record belongs to products the column will have Product as the value while if the record belongs to employees the column will have Employee value.
+> The `imageable_type` column is used to find out which model does the record belong to.
+All tables with polymorphic associations will have this `attr_type` column.

+In our case if the `pictures` record belongs to `products` the `imageable_type` column will have value _Product_ while if the record belongs to `employees` the column will have _Employee_ value.